-If you want to have more IO on your PC, a PCIe port expansion card is the way to go.
+If you want more IO on your PC, a PCIe port expansion card is the way to go.

-Whether you want to add more USB Type A ports, the newer Type C port or even a Thunderbolt 3.0 port to your PC.
-You can do so with port expansion cards.
+Whether you want to add more USB Type-A ports, a newer Type-C port, or even a Thunderbolt 3.0 port to your PC, you can do so with port expansion cards.

-Depending upon the amount and type of port, these cards require x1 or x4 PCIe slot.
+Depending upon the amount and type of port, these cards require an x1 or x4 PCIe slot.

 10. Riser Cards

 Riser cards are essentially PCIe port splitters.
-Just like port expansion cards, PCIe riser cards add extra ports to your PC.
-Only that the ports they add are PCIe.
+Like port expansion cards, PCIe riser cards add extra ports to your PC.
+Only the ports they add are PCIe.

 Caution: MORE PCIE SLOTS DOES NOT EQUAL MORE PCIE LANES OR HIGHER BANDWIDTH.
 To learn how to add more PCIe slots, follow this article:

-Riser cards are very popular among cryptominers and for creating crypto mining rigs with multiple graphics cards.
+Riser cards are trendy among crypto miners and for creating crypto mining rigs with multiple graphics cards.